rbakbashev/rbakbashev.github.io/content.md

 Ruslan Akbashev.

 Computer science student at the Higher School of Economics, 19 y.o., Moscow, Russia.
+Contact: rbakbashev at gmail dot com.

 # Things I've worked on: